biggestcookie/Borderlands-Sensitivity-Changer/README.md

 ### [Download for Windows and Linux+Proton here!](https://github.com/biggestcookie/borderlands-sensitivity-changer/releases/latest)

-Borderlands 2 and Borderlands: The Pre-Sequel have a minimum sensitivity value of 10, which [can be frustrating when the minimum sensitivity is still too high](https://www.google.com/search?q=borderlands+2+sensitivity+too+high).
+The Borderlands games have a minimum sensitivity value of 10, which [can be frustrating when the minimum sensitivity is still too high](https://www.google.com/search?q=borderlands+2+sensitivity+too+high).
 This program helps you easily change this value yourself lower than the minimum, or any value of your choosing.

+Supports the following games:

+- Borderlands 2
+- Borderlands: The Pre-Sequel
+- Tiny Tina's Assault On Dragon Keep

+on the following platforms:

+- Windows
+- Linux (running the Windows version via Proton)

 ### How does it work?